 A trauma bond is NOT:

 - Bonding through shared trauma.
-Two people supporting each other through mutual hardships is not a trauma bond.
+Two people offering emotional support to each other through mutual hardships is not a trauma bond.

 - A connection formed during a traumatic period.
 Experiencing difficulty together does not equate to a trauma bond.